 Always check your destination’s embassy website for drug restrictions before traveling.
 Some over-the-counter medications and prescriptions that are legal in the U.S. are illegal in other countries.
 Even some herbal medications may not be allowed overseas.

 Also, look into what kind of coverage you can expect from your health insurer where you’re going.
 Some insurance plans provide coverage away from home and even out of the country.

 When packing medications, keep the following in mind:

 Packing isn’t the most fun part of travel, but doing it well can help you avoid unnecessary stress and enjoy your trip.
 Follow our guide to ensure you’ve got everything covered, and wherever you’re headed, have a wonderful time!
-Download our Ultimate Packing Planner to help you organize and put the advice in this article to use.

 This article is intended for general informational and educational purposes only, and should not be construed as financial or tax advice.
 For more information about whether a reverse mortgage may be right for you, you should consult an independent financial advisor.
 For tax advice, please consult a tax professional.